apache/datafusion/docs/source/library-user-guide/custom-table-providers.md

 # Custom Table Provider

 Like other areas of DataFusion, you extend DataFusion's functionality by implementing a trait.
-The `TableProvider` and associated traits, have methods that allow you to implement a custom table provider, i.e. use DataFusion's other functionality on your custom data source.
+The `TableProvider` and associated traits, have methods that allow you to implement a custom table provider, i.e. use DataFusion's other functionality with your custom data source.

 This section will also touch on how to have DataFusion use the new `TableProvider` implementation.